mikeagun/staticimp/README.md

 _NOTE: none of the above may matter if you have a large webserver that is always running, has 100s of MB free memory, and has lots of disk space, but might very much matter on a small VPS_

-While the above numbers could probably be reduced (maybe even significantly), Node isn't known for for being lightweight, so I wrote staticimp to solve the same static-site/dynamic-content problem with a much smaller footprint.
+While the above numbers could probably be reduced (maybe even significantly), Node isn't known for for being lightweight, so I wrote staticimp as a static-site/dynamic-content solution with a much smaller footprint.

 # Resources